Wine Grape Cheat Sheets: Grenache

 Wine Grape Cheat Sheets: Carmenère

 Carmenère thrived in Chile, where it was often mistaken for Merlot in the vineyard.
 In fact, much of what was bottled as a particularly spicy style of Chilean Merlot—Merlot Chileno—before 1994 quite possibly contained quite a bit of Carmenère.
-The mystery was solved in 1994 when Professor John-Michel Boursiquot of the Montpellier School of Oenology noticed the distinctive character of Chilean Merlot and soon confirmed that much of what was considered to be Chilean “Merlot” was actually Carmenère.
+The mystery of the spicy Chilean Merlot was solved in 1994 when Professor John-Michel Boursiquot of the Montpellier School of Oenology noticed the distinctive character of the wine and confirmed that much of what was considered to be Chilean Merlot was actually Carmenère.

 Typical Attributes of a Carmenère-based Wine:

-• Rich with dark fruit flavors of ripe berries and plum.
+• Rich with dark fruit flavors (including ripe berries and plum)

 • Underripe Carmenère, or grapes from a cool growing season, can have a vegetative “green bell pepper” aroma or flavor.
 Carmenère takes longer to ripen than other red grapes, so be on the look-out for these flavors.